jacobRaw/MTRN4231_burger_bot/README.md

 <img width="500" height="500" alt="YOLO model 1 camera footage" src="readme_imgs/yolo_model1_camera.png" />

 Even though we were experiencing issues with the model, we were satisfied with the performance due to where the camera would be mounted on the robot arm so that close up images could be used for verification.
 Since the model performed well close up, we were confident this solution was viable.
 However, upon further inspection the control loop was redesigned to keep efficiency a priority due to the target customer.
-A camera on the robotic arm would have forced the arm to return to a high overseering position to view the entire workspace before acting.
+A camera on the robotic arm would have forced the arm to return to a high overseeing position to view the entire workspace before acting.
 This would have reduced the efficiency by at least 30%.
 Thus, the camera mounting position was moved to a fixed birds-eye view position over the robot.
 This meant close up verification was no longer needed and retraining of the model was required to address the issues.

 **YOLO model 2 (black seeds)**